How To Get a Private Investigator License in Utah

 The state charges an application fee of $242.00 for a private investigation agency license.
 The fee is good for licensing license one private investigation agency and the owner of that agency.
 The renewal fee is $115.00 per year.

-For each individual investigator’s license, there is a fee of $142.00.
+For each investigator’s license, there is a fee of $142.00.
 The renewal fee for individual licenses is $65.00 per year.

 These prices are subject to change anytime, so please visit the licensing website listed above for the most recent pricing information.